sergiodxa/remix-utils/README.md

 }
 ```

+The return value of `useDataRefresh` is an object with the following keys:

+- refresh: a function that trigger the refresh
+- type: a string which can be `init`, `refreshRedirect` or `refresh`
+- status: a string which can be `loading` or `idle`

 ### useRouteData

 This hook lets you access the data of any route in the current page.
 This can include child or parent routes.